Focus on Writing and Guidance

 - the names and contact information for two references who are familiar with your writing and can attest to your ability to work independently.

-3. Writing sample, no more than 10 pages long, on which you wish to consult the Writer-in-Residence during the retreat.
+3. Writing sample, no more than 10 pages long, which is the basis of your consultation the Writer-in-Residence during the retreat.
+Please submit polished unpublished work on which you would like to receive feedback.
 Please ensure it is formatted following SWG guidelines: